-To insert one or more formulas with relative cell references is one of the most important and widely used features that we encounter every day while working with VBA in Excel.
-In this article, I’ll show you how you can use Excel VBA to insert a formula with relative cell reference in a single cell or a range of cells.
+In this article, we’ll discuss how to use Excel VBA to insert a formula with relative cell references in a single cell or a range of cells.

 Excel VBA to Insert Formula with Relative Reference (Quick View)